 4-Hour Heart Saver Certified CPR Course

-The next 4-hour Heart Saver Certified CPR course will be in May 2017 at the Orange County Public Library.
+The next 4-hour Heart Saver Certified CPR course will be tentatively held in June 2017 at the Orange County Public Library.
 Please check back for a specific date and time.

 PulsePoint is a mobile app that empowers everyday citizens to provide life‐saving assistance to victims of sudden cardiac arrest.
 The free app is available to residents through the Orlando Fire Department.